EricO7667/NPR-Switchblade/README.md

 ### AI MFGN Workspace Scrubber (Inventory-Based)

-To speed up customer BOM validation against the XXXindustries inventory, the tool scrubs **manufacturer part numbers (MFGNs)** and **descriptions** against the internal inventory in a listed workflow.
+To speed up customer BOM validation against the Elan inventory, the tool scrubs **manufacturer part numbers (MFGNs)** and **descriptions** against the internal inventory in a listed workflow.

 - Matches are displayed in a **panelized workspace UI**
 - Multiple matches can be returned when an exact MFGN does not exist